 When a company agrees to hire a foreigner while you are overseas, the company will usually help handle your local working permits and residency requirements for you and your family.

 A local employment contract can also include many things that an ex-pat employment contract has.
-Some companies may add a repatriation clause in that you need to go home if you do not work for them.
-This could have to do with the country’s legal requirement or your working permit.
+Some companies may add a repatriation clause in that you must go home if you do not work for them.
+This could be related to the country’s legal requirement or your working permit.

-What is in the contract will depend a lot upon your position, the country where you work, the country’s legal requirements, and the employment policy of the company you work for.
+What is in the contract will depend a lot upon your position, the country where you work, the country’s legal requirements, and the employment policy of your company.
 Before you sign a local employment contract, check all this out carefully.

 In Asia, I have seen some very high-level people negotiate into their contracts for the company not to pay their housing but instead to pay an extra salary; they wanted to buy a house and have the company help pay for their housing payment in the country they were living in.